This example shows keyboard control of the TurtleBot® through the use of the

 ExampleHelperTurtleBotCommunicator class.
 The instructions describe how to set up the object and how to start the keyboard control.
 Instructions on how to use keyboard control are displayed when the function is launched.
 To change parameters of the function, edit the

 ExampleHelperTurtleBotKeyInput class.
 For an introduction to using the TurtleBot with MATLAB®, see the getting started examples (Get Started with a Real TurtleBot or Get Started with Gazebo and a Simulated TurtleBot)

 This example gives an overview of working with a TurtleBot using its native ROS interface.
-The ROS Toolbox™ Support Package for TurtleBot based Robots provides a more streamlined interface to TurtleBot.
-It allows you to:
+The ROS Toolbox™ Support Package for TurtleBot based Robots provides a more streamlined interface to TurtleBot2 hardware.

 To install the support package, open Add-Ons > Get Hardware Support Packages on the MATLAB Home tab and select ROS Toolbox Support Package for TurtleBot based Robots.
 Alternatively, use the

 Make sure you have a TurtleBot running either in simulation through Gazebo® or on real hardware.
 Refer to Get Started with Gazebo and a Simulated TurtleBot or Get Started with a Real TurtleBot for the startup procedure.
 If you are using simulation,

 Gazebo Office is good for exploring.

 Initialize ROS.
 Connect to the TurtleBot by replacing

 ipaddress with the IP address of the TurtleBot.